-French II, III, French III Honors, IV, and IV AP can be taken the following years.
+French I is the first level and French II, III, French III Honors, IV, and IV AP can be taken the following years.
 If you are gearing to take AP as a senior you need to have 3 previous years of French so plan carefully your electives.

-I am a native from France and I have lived in the United States since 1986.
+madame Bovard video I am a native from France and I have lived in the United States since 1986.
 I obtained a Master degree at the University of Arizona and started teaching in Boston.
 I moved to California in 2001 and since then I have been sharing my culture and language.

 Interesting article in the New York Times and Forbes magazine:

 More than 200 million people speak French on the five continents.
 An ability to speak French and English is an advantage on the international job market.
 A knowledge of French opens the doors of French companies in France and other French-speaking parts of the world like Canada, Switzerland,Belgium…

 French is the international language of cooking, fashion,thêatre, the visual arts, dance and architecture.
 A knowledge of French offers access to great works of literature, as well as films and songs, in the original French.
 French is the language of Victor Hugo, Molière, Léopold SendarSenghor, Edith Piaf, Jean-Paul Sartre, Alain Delon and Zinedine Zidane.

 A language for travel

 France is the world’s number-one tourist destination and attracts more than 70 million visitors

 a year.
 A little French makes it so much more enjoyable to visit Paris and all the regions of France (from the mild climat of the Côte dAzur to the snow-capped peaks of the Alps via the rugged coastline of Brittany) and offers insights into French culture, mentality and way of life.
 French also comes in handy when traveling to Africa, Switzerland, Canada, Monaco, the Seychelles and other places.